A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Getting formal sign-off may require several iterations of acceptance testing.
 You should be ready for it.

-It’s not a complete WBS.
+It’s not a complete work breakdown structure.
 Some deliverables just didn’t fit in.

 For sure, there’s a project management deliverable there and some others.